Meet the Ambassadors

 Brett's expertise has led to numerous national speaking engagements, television, internet and radio appearances, and he has been mentioned in periodicals such as ESPN the Magazine, Sports Illustrated, USA Today and the New York Times.
 Brett also serves as a consultant to CytoSport Nutrition, the makers of MuscleMilk, Nike Sparq and the Cybex Research Institute.

 Brett received the 1997 Training & Conditioning Magazine Professional Athlete Comeback Award/ Medical Team for the comeback of future Hall of Fame pitcher Randy Johnson.
+Brett won a 2013 Sports Emmy Award for his work with NFL UP!
 Brett is also the inventor of the most effective and versatile abdominal device sold nationally and internationally, the AB DOLLY.